-Your lawyer can also counter the insurance company’s arguments that you’re not as injured as you claim or that your injury was your fault.
+Your Suffolk County personal injury lawyer can also counter the insurance company’s arguments that you’re not as injured as you claim or that your injury was your fault.
 Your attorney from Carner & DeVita can give you the personal attention you need throughout the entire case and will work to obtain a fair settlement on your behalf that will include the financial losses you’ve sustained so far, but also others you might accumulate in the future.

-Speak to a defective product attorney in Suffolk County today
+Speak to a Suffolk County defective product lawyer today

 At Carner & DeVita, our team of highly experienced Suffolk County personal injury lawyers are here to help you get the compensation you deserve.
 We’ve helped victims find justice for their injuries for more than 50 years.

 Whether you’re offered a settlement, need to take your case to court, or are included in a class action lawsuit, having an experienced attorney by your side can be invaluable.
 Call the Suffolk County personal injury lawyers at Carner & DeVita today at 631-380-4417 or contact us online for a free, no-obligation consultation.

 Learn How We'll Treat You As a Priority.